geneontology/molecular_function_refactoring/direct_reg_inf_notes.md

 ### Constraints/patterns for LEGO annotation

-Should we support all possible patterns and rely on inference to resolve differences, or should we be constraining/standardising pattterns.
+Should we support all possible patterns and rely on inference to resolve differences, or should we be constraining/standardising pattterns?

 ## Integrators

 (Suggestion from Paul T)

 Some compound molecular functions are integrators, rather than simple transducers.
-For example NMDA receptors are only activated by a combination of glutmate binding, glycing binding and membrane depolarization.
+For example NMDA receptors are only activated by a combination of glutmate binding, glycine binding and membrane depolarization.
 Might it be possible to represent integrator functions in OWL on the instance level?
 Or is this a step too far..?
 An integrator would be a compound function with multiple sensors and integrator component that encodes how signals are combined to regulate an effector function.